Academic Success Services

-Faculty members are available to meet with students outside of the classroom and can provide valuable insight into classroom discussions, points of law and approaches to successful learning.
+Faculty members are available to meet with students outside of the classroom and can provide valuable insight into classroom discussions, points of law, and approaches to successful learning.
 Many professors have open door policies, while others have posted office hours or appointment times.
-Students should take the initiative to meet each of their professors and be prepared with specific questions or items to be discussed.
-The UC Davis faculty is dedicated to the academic achievement of its students, and is the most important key to student success.
+Students should take the initiative to meet each of their professors and be prepared with specific questions or issues to be discussed.

 UC Davis School of Law offers first year students a unique experience by providing 2L and 3L tutors for each first year class.
-Tutors regularly attend the first year class, hold office hours and obtain instruction from the professor for whom they are tutoring.
+Tutors regularly attend first year classes, hold office hours, and obtain instruction from the professor for whom they are tutoring.
 In addition to substantive law reviews, the tutors assist the Director of Academic Success by providing instruction in the traditional law school study skills: taking notes, briefing cases, outlining courses, and writing essay examinations.
-The tutors critique the students' briefs and outlines, stressing the legal reasoning process rather than simply commenting on the students' grasp of the substantive law.
-The tutors also hold group review sessions, provide feedback on practice exams or sometimes just provide a friendly face, a willing ear, and an encouraging word.
+The tutors critique students' briefs and outlines, stressing the legal reasoning process rather than simply commenting on the students' grasp of the substantive law.
+The tutors also hold group review sessions, provide feedback on practice exams, and answer academic and non-academic questions.